Witch trials in England

-The Witch trials in England were conducted from the 15th century until the 18th century.
+In England, witch trials were conducted from the 15th century until the 18th century.
 They are estimated to have resulted in the death of perhaps 500 people, 90 percent of whom were women.
-The witch hunt was as its most intense stage during the English Civil War (1642–1651) and the Puritan era of the mid-17th century.
+The witch hunt was at its most intense stage during the English Civil War (1642–1651) and the Puritan era of the mid-17th century.

 History

 Chronology

 Witch trials are known to have occurred in England during the Middle Ages.
 These cases were few, and mainly concerned cases toward people of the elite or with ties to the elite, often with a political purpose.
 Examples of these were the trials against Eleanor Cobham and Margery Jourdemayne in 1441, which resulted in lifetime imprisonment for the former, and an execution for heresy for the latter.

 It was, however, not until the second half of the 16th century that a widescale witch hunt took place in England.
 The cases became more common in the end of the 16th century and the early 17th century, particularly since the succession of James VI and I to the throne.
 King James had shown a great interest in witch trials since the Copenhagen witch trials in 1589, which had inspired the North Berwick witch trials in Scotland in 1590.
 When he succeeded to the English throne in 1603, he sharpened the English Witchcraft Act the following year.

 Witch trials were most frequent in England in the first half of the 17th century.
-They reached their most intense phase during the English civil war of the 1640s and the Puritan era of the 1650s.
+They reached their most intense phase during the English Civil War of the 1640s and the Puritan era of the 1650s.
 This was a period of intense witch hunts, known for witch hunters such as Matthew Hopkins.

+In the 16th and 17th centuries people across England, irrespective of status, believed in witches.
+Witchcraft was first made a capital offence in 1542 under a statute of Henry VIII but was repealed five years later.
+Witch fever reached new heights when witchcraft was again classed as a felony in 1562 under a statute of Elizabeth I. This led to thousands of people, mostly women, being falsely accused, forced to confess under torture and punished.

 Legal situation

-The Witchcraft Act 1542 was enacted in England; but was repealed in 1547.
+The Witchcraft Act 1541 was enacted in England; but was repealed in 1547.
 The Witchcraft Act 1563 introduced the death penalty for any sorcery used to cause someone's death.
-In 1604 the Witchcraft Act was reformed to include anyone to have made a Pact with Satan.
+The Witchcraft Act 1603 reformed the law to include anyone to have made a Pact with Satan.